 In contrast, the Epicurean view of eudaimonia holds it is not simply a neutral or negative condition but rather a form of pleasure in its own right.
 Epicureans believe excellence is natural because humans naturally seek pleasure and avoid pain.

-Stoic philosophy has clumsily become synonymous with a dispassionate and emotionless life.
-When we say “Stoic,” we point at someone who does not react to situations with much emotionality.
-This idea is plain wrong because the Stoics can feel love and joy as the rest of us.
+Stoic philosophy has clumsily become synonymous with a life devoid of passion and emotion.
+When we say “Stoic” today, we point at someone who does not react emotionally to situations.
+But this idea is plain wrong because the Stoics can feel love and joy as the rest of us.

 Given this erroneous stereotype, it is interesting to explore how the Stoic philosophers approached the idea of love, to understand more about the feelings of being in a romantic relationship that shaped their lives.